Ireland in 2057: Projections using a Geographically Diverse Dynamic Microsimulation

 \subsubsection{Economic Status}

 The economic status module in the microsimulation is based on age, sex and education level as mentioned in Section \ref{sec:employment}.
-The previous section outlined how Ireland's overall levels of education is set to increase significantly over the simulation period.
+The previous section outlined how Ireland's overall level of education is set to increase significantly over the simulation period.
 Therefore, we would expect the employment levels to reflect that improvement in education.
 The unemployment rate in 2022 was approximately 6\%.
-This rate is projected to almost half in magnitude by 2057, with just 3.3\% of the population being unemployed.
-Again, this improvement in employment is reliant on there being enough jobs for the population which is reliant on many external factors to this simulation.
+This rate is projected to decrease relatively to approximately 4.7\% in 2057.
+Interestingly, the unemployment rate is projected to be approximately 4.2\% in 2032, lower than the 2057 value.
+One theory for this behaviour is that in 2032, Ireland will have seen high net migration for the previous 10 years.
+As previously mentioned, recent immigrants to Ireland have higher rates of employment than the resident population \citep{mcginnity2025esriIntegration}.
+The decreasing unemployment from 2022 to 2032 may then be explained by the high inflow of people into Ireland in they period.
+On the other hand, as this net international migration begins to decline, the effects on the unemployment rate decline too.
+Again, this improvement in employment is reliant on there being enough jobs for the population which is dependent on many external factors to this simulation.